nwoltman/node-mysql-plus/README.md

 }
 ```

-See the [Column Types](#column-types) section for all possible column types and attributes that you can define.
+See the [Column Types](#column-types) section for all possible column types and attributes that can be defined.

 ### Keys